 Government is alert, no need to panic: Harsh Vardhan on discovery of new coronavirus strain in UK

-New Delhi, Dec 21: Union Health Minister Harsh Vardhan on Monday said that the government is alert and there's no must panic in regard to the new discovery of coronavirus strain in UK.
+New Delhi, Dec 21: Union Health Minister Harsh Vardhan on Monday said that the government is alert and no one should panic in regard to the new discovery of coronavirus strain in UK.

 Speaking on the issue of new coronavirus strain in UK, Union Health Minister Harsh Vardhan has said that scientists are closely keeping an eye on each development.
 He added that people should not create panic over the issue.